ONSdigital/design-system-python-flask-demo/README.md

 python3 -m venv env && source env/bin/activate
 ```

 For installing flask run.
-We are also using installing YAML frontmatter to facilitate DS examples use settings like
+We are also using installing YAML frontmatter in this step to facilitate DS examples that use settings like `"fullWidth": true`
-`"fullWidth": true`

 ```
-pip install Flask,python-frontmatter
+pip install Flask python-frontmatter
 ```

 ### Running the Application